Olivia-the-G/react-to-my-portfolio/README.md

 Developing tool used for server config - [Learn More](https://vitejs.dev/)

 ## Deployment
+Here is the portfolio deployed using Netlify - https://olivia-gowan-portfolio.netlify.app/

 ## License
 This application is under the MIT license.
 To see full license details, [click here](https://opensource.org/license/mit/)